mohamedshyzeghori/AWS-Lex-Banking-Chatbot/README.md

 * `FallbackIntent` Importance: Initially, I underestimated the importance of the `FallbackIntent`.
     I learned that it's crucial for providing a graceful user experience when the chatbot doesn't understand an input.
     Properly configuring it improved the bot's robustness.
-* Lambda Permissions: I encountered an "Access Denied" error after deploying my bot due to denied access to the Lambda function.
-    I fixed this by creating a new Lambda function and creating a new Resource-based policy statement to give access.
+* Lambda Permissions: I encountered an "Access Denied" error after deploying my bot due to denied access to the Lambda function.I fixed this by creating a new Lambda function and creating a new Resource-based policy statement to give access.
 * CloudFormation Benefits: Using CloudFormation streamlined the deployment process and demonstrated the power of Infrastructure as Code for managing AWS resources.
 * Slot Clarity: Using clear slot names is important to identify their differences.
 * Context Carryover: Implementing context carryover improved the user experience.